InnovativeBioresearch/INNBC-STARFIGHTER/README.md

 - are highly productive in JavaScript
 - want to build desktop games without rewriting their gameplay systems in C++
-- want an inspectable codebase they can learn from
+- want an inspectable codebase with extensive commenting they can learn from
 - want Steam features and multiplayer already solved inside a real shipped project

 In other words, this is not just a game.